h3dema/bwping-udp/README.md

 **bwping-udp** is a tool for wireless performance measurement.
-It was developed in the WINET laboratory (http://www.winet.dcc.ufmg.br) at UFMG to collect metrics relevant to wireless links that are not collected by classic tools (i.e. Iperf and others).
+It was developed in the WINET laboratory (http://www.winet.dcc.ufmg.br) at UFMG to collect metrics relevant to wireless links that are not collected by classic tools (i.e. Iperf and others). **bwping-udp** can be used on common Ethernet cabling, fiber optics and even sattelite links between two hosts.

 ##For the impatient